From HBCU to Chiefs legend: The Story of Willie Lanier

-KANSAS CITY, Mo. — HBCU players have had a huge impact on the Kansas City Chiefs, especially the best linebacker in franchise history, Willie Lanier.
+KANSAS CITY, Mo. — Historically Black college and university players have had a huge impact on the Kansas City Chiefs, especially the best linebacker in franchise history, Willie Lanier.

 Lanier was like many standout college players in the late 60s: school first, football second.